Personal Wealth Management / Market Analysis

 What to Consider in August's Purchasing Managers' Indexes

-PMIs, unlike so-called hard data like retail sales and industrial production, aim to use survey responses to determine the economy’s general direction.
+PMIs, unlike “hard” data like retail sales and industrial production, aim to use survey responses to determine the economy’s general direction.
 They ask participants how business evolved across a range of categories including output, new business, employment, inventories, supplier deliveries, prices and others, then mash the responses into a number.
-Readings over 50 generally indicate expansion, with growth broader the farther above 50 it is.
-Similarly, under 50 normally means contraction, with lower readings implying widespread declines.
+Readings over 50 indicate expansion, with growth broader the farther above 50 it is.
+Similarly, under 50 means contraction, with lower readings implying widespread declines.

 Exhibit 1: August’s Flash PMIs

-Now, in our view, PMIs aren’t a perfect reflection of actual economic growth.
+Now, PMIs aren’t airtight.
 The survey asks if activity was higher, lower or the same—broad descriptions that show direction only.
-We think there is a world of difference between a bit higher and way higher, and the combination of all those differences eventually determines the actual growth rate.
+There is a world of difference between a bit higher and way higher, and the combination of all those differences eventually determines the actual growth rate.
 Said differently: We know from these surveys that a majority of businesses in all of these places except the UK reported falling output.
 But we don’t know if those were big drops.
 Nor do we know if the minority that reported higher output might have enjoyed fast enough growth to offset those in decline.
-We probably won’t have a better picture until the corresponding output data come out several weeks from now.
+We won’t get a better picture until the corresponding output data come out several weeks from now.

 Get a weekly roundup of our market insights.